lulzsun/nxjs-phaser-poc/README.md

 At the moment, this template is only able to draw primitive scenes.
 The following work still needs to be done to have a functional game:

-- Image loading
+- 🟡 Image loading
+    - 🟢 Basic image support (png/jpeg/webp)
+    - ❓ Spritesheets & Atlas
-- Text rendering
+- 🔴 Text rendering
-- Input handling
+- 🟡 Input handling
+    - 🟡 Touch support
+    - 🔴 Gamepad support
-- Audio playback
+- 🔴 Audio playback

 ## Resources